Maryland Court Records

 Can I Get a Misdemeanor Removed from a Record in Maryland?

 Yes, a misdemeanor offense may be removed from records in Maryland.
 The law permits the removal of some misdemeanor offenses from records if the defendant is qualified for expungement or sealing.
-Nevertheless, such an individual is required to have completed his/her prison or probation term, and any other penalties that may have been imposed on them, before they can appeal for a removal.
-It is necessary that an individual who intends to appeal for removal should be on good standing and also make positive impacts in his/her community.
+Nevertheless, such an individual is required to have completed their prison or probation term, and any other penalties that may have been imposed on them, before they can appeal for a removal.
+An individual who intends to appeal for removal must be in good standing and positively impact their community.
 This is to prove that such an individual is no longer a threat to the community.

-Not all misdemeanors are open to expungement, some are not.
-It is not the category of the case that determines if the case can be expunged, but it is the outcome of the case that determines this.
-This means that if an individual is confirmed not guilty of a misdemeanor crime, and the case is dismissed or acquitted, he/she has a higher chance of getting the record removed rather than an individual who is charged guilty of a crime.
+Not all misdemeanors are open to expungement; some are not.
+The category of the case does not determine whether the case is expunged; it is the outcome of the case that determines this.
+If an individual is confirmed not guilty of a misdemeanor crime and the case is dismissed or acquitted, they have a higher chance of getting the record removed than someone found guilty of a crime.

 Can a DUI Record Be Expunged in Maryland?